adibPr/eBdesk_GoToCam/README.md

+# eBdesk/Indonesia Indicator Goes To campuss

-Jupyter Notebook for UKDW 2019 Class
+This repo contains Jupyter Notebook for all classes/seminars that I gave.

 This project was created for educational purposes only.